Shellac: History

 The earliest written evidence of shellac goes back 3,000 years, but shellac is known to have been used earlier.
-According to the ancient Indian epic poem, the Mahabharata, an entire palace was built out of dried shellac.
+According to the ancient Indian epic poem, the Mahabharata, an entire palace was coated with dried shellac.

-Shellac was in rare use as a dyestuff for as long as there was a trade with the East Indies.
-Merrifield cites 1220 for the introduction of shellac as an artist's pigment in Spain.
+Shellac was uncommonly used as a dyestuff for as long as there was a trade with the East Indies.
+According to Merrifield, shellac was first used as a binding agent in artist's pigments in Spain in the year 1220.

 The use of overall paint or varnish decoration on large pieces of furniture was first popularised in Venice (then later throughout Italy).
 There are a number of 13th-century references to painted or varnished cassone, often dowry cassone that were made deliberately impressive as part of dynastic marriages.
 The definition of varnish is not always clear, but it seems to have been a spirit varnish based on gum benjamin or mastic, both traded around the Mediterranean.
 At some time, shellac began to be used as well.
 An article from the Journal of the American Institute of Conservation describes using infrared spectroscopy to identify shellac coating on a 16th-century cassone.
 This is also the period in history where "varnisher" was identified as a distinct trade, separate from both carpenter and artist.

 Another use for shellac is sealing wax.
-Woods's The Nature and Treatment of Wax and Shellac Seals discusses the various formulations, and the period when shellac started to be added to the previous beeswax recipes.

-The "period of widespread introduction" would seem to be around 1550 to 1650, when the substance moved from being a rarity on highly decorated pieces to being described in the standard texts of the day.
+The widespread use of shellac seals in Europe dates back to the 17th century, thanks to the increasing trade with India.